-Pro-tip: Carry a minimum of 3 charged batteries at all times if you’re headed out for a night shoot.
+As a rule of thumb, you should carry a minimum of 3 charged batteries at all times if you’re headed out for a night shoot.
 It’s common to spend up to two hours shooting, and you can easily burn through that many depending on the air temperature and length of your exposures.

 Exposure: Capturing the Astrophoto You Want

 To capture a breathtaking photo, it’s more than just point-and-shooting.
 This is especially true in a technically complex situation like astrophotography.
 The foundation of astrophotography settings includes shooting in manual mode at all times.
 If you don’t understand how to control the manual mode settings on your camera, be sure to check the manual before you set out to shoot photos.
 Consider that a bonus on this list of astrophotography tips (Tip #5.5.
 Shoot in Manual, Keeping Tips #6-9 in Mind).

 If you’re not familiar with the exposure triangle, check out this helpful resource from the popular photography website Fstoppers.
 It explains that in all photos, you must balance the shutter speed, aperture, and ISO to capture the right amount of light for the right amount of time.

 When you reduce the light in astrophotography, it’s even more imperative that you understand how changing each of these variables will affect your photos.
 Read on to learn some quick tips about each, plus how to focus your camera for night photography.